llamasearchai/OpenRuntime/README.md

 ## Overview

-OpenRuntime Enhanced is a comprehensive GPU computing and ML inference platform designed specifically for macOS systems with Apple Silicon.
+OpenRuntime  is a comprehensive GPU computing and ML inference platform designed specifically for macOS systems with Apple Silicon.
 It combines high-performance GPU acceleration with advanced AI capabilities through OpenAI integration, LangChain workflows, and shell-gpt automation.

 ### Key Features